Salvation and Sanctification

 The tree of the knowledge of good and evil is just that... the knowledge of

-GOOD and evil, not just evil.
+GOOD, yes, but also knowledge of evil, not just evil alone.
 That means that the carnal mind is capable of

 doing a "GOOD" along with evil.
 Free will and choice allows for good to be chosen as